 But military policy has changed.
-In 2013, the Department of Defense lifted the ban on women serving in combat.
-Two years later, the department said all military roles would be open to women without exception.
+In 2013, the Defense Department lifted the ban on women serving in combat.
+Two years later, the department said all military positions would be open to women without exception.

-The Biden administration is urging the justices not to take the case and to let Congress instead tackle the issue.
+The Biden administration had urged the justices not to take the case and to let Congress instead tackle the issue.
 Administration lawyers wrote in a brief that any “reconsideration of the constitutionality of the male-only registration requirement ... would be premature at this time” because Congress is “actively considering” the issue.

-The case about the draft is National Coalition For Men v.
+The case is National Coalition for Men v.
 Selective Service System, 20-928.